-As a cloud-hosted hybrid CMS, Adobe Experience Manager Sites can further enhance your agility in creating content by making it quick and easy to scale experiences.
+As a cloud-hosted hybrid CMS, Adobe Experience Manager can further enhance your agility in creating content by making it quick and easy to scale experiences.
 This improves the speed and personalisation of content delivered to specific campaigns, sites, or regions.

-For UBS, scalability was key, and Experience Manager Sites made this possible by allowing them to reuse many components - buttons, form fields, and graphics - without duplicate effort.
-Additionally, with a cloud solution, you can easily connect to other Adobe cloud services, allowing you to source content from these services and stream user-generated content - improving not only the speed at which you can deliver the most relevant content, but also allowing you to deepen the personalisation of that content.
+Additionally, with a cloud solution, you can easily connect to other Adobe cloud services, allowing you to source content from these services and stream usergenerated content - improving not only the speed at which you can deliver the most relevant content, but also allowing you to deepen the personalisation of that content.